danielkunin/Deeplearning-Visualizations/article/optimization.md

 You can learn more about gradient-based optimization algorithms in the Deep Learning Specialization.
 This topic is covered in Course 1, Week 2 (Neural Network Basics) and Course 2, Week 2 (Optimization Algorithms).

+Note that the loss $\mathcal{L}$ takes as input a single example, so minimizing it doesn’t guarantee better model parameters for other examples.
+It is common to minimize the average of the loss computed over a batch of examples; for instance, $\mathcal{J} = \frac{1}{m_b} \sum_{i=1}^{m_b} \mathcal{L}^{(i)}$.
+We call this function the cost, and reducing it leads to a more accurate parameter-update direction to minimize training error. $m_b$  is called the batch size.
+This is a key <span class="sidenote">hyperparameter</span> to tune.

 ### Adjusting gradient descent hyperparameters

 To use gradient descent, you must choose values for hyperparameters such as learning rate and batch size.
 These values will influence the optimization, so it’s important to set them appropriately.

-In the visualization below, you can play with the starting point of initialization, learning rate, and batch size.
+In the visualization below, you observe data from a distribution considered to be the ground truth.
+Try to rediscover the ground truth parameters used to generate the data by training a model.
+Play with the starting point of initialization, learning rate, and batch size.
 Here are some questions to consider as you explore the visualization:

+- Why do the model parameters converge to values different than the ground-truth?
 - What is the impact of the training set size?
 - What is the impact of the learning rate on the optimization?
-- Why does the loss landscape look like this?
+- Why does the cost landscape look like this?
-- Why do the model parameters converge to values different than those of the ground-truth slope and intercept?

 {% include article/optimization/regression.html %}

-Note that the loss $\mathcal{L}$ takes as input a single example, so minimizing it doesn’t guarantee better model parameters for other examples.
-It is common to minimize the average of the loss computed over a batch of examples; for instance, $\mathcal{J} = \frac{1}{m_b} \sum_{i=1}^{m_b} \mathcal{L}^{(i)}$.
-We call this function the cost, and reducing it leads to a more accurate parameter-update direction to minimize training error. $m_b$  is called the batch size.
-This is a key <span class="sidenote">hyperparameter</span> to tune.

 Here are some takeaways from the visualization:
+- The model parameters converge to values different than the ground-truth because the dataset is just a <span class="sidenote">proxy</span> for the ground-truth distribution.
+- The larger is the training set size, the closer are your trained model parameters to the parameters used to generate the data.
+- If your learning rate is too large, your algorithm won't converge.
+If it is too small, your algorithm will converge slowly.
+- If your batch size is too small, your parameters values keep oscillating around the ground truth.
+- If the initial point is close to the ground truth and the hyperparameters (learning rate and batch size) are tuned properly, your algorithm will converge quickly.

+As you see, each hyperparameter has their own impact on the convergence of your algorithm.

 <!-- Kian, please add, as a series of bullets, a taleaway statement for initialization, learning rate, batch size, and iterative update. -->

 ### Initialization